build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-The completion of a compilation task should be signalled with a `build/taskFinish` notification.
+The completion of a compilation task must be signalled with a `build/taskFinish` notification.
-When the compilation unit is a build target, the notification's `dataKind` field should be `compile-report` and the
+When the compilation unit is a build target, the notification's `dataKind` field must be `compile-report` and the
-`data` field should include a `CompileReport` object:
+`data` field must include a `CompileReport` object:

 ```scala
 trait CompileReport {